 How To Install Erlang on Debian 11

-The Erlang programming language is a general-purpose, simultaneous and garbage-collected programming language, which also serves as a runtime system.
+In this tutorial, you will learn to Install Erlang on Debian 11.
+The Erlang programming language is a general-purpose, concurrent, and garbage-collected programming language, which also serves as a runtime system.
 The sequential derivative of Erlang is a functional language with firm calculation, single assignment, and dynamic data entry, which concurrently follows the Actor model.

 Steps To Install Erlang on Debian 11

 To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Debian 11.
+To do this, you can follow our guide on the Initial Server Setup with Debian 11.

 First of all, you need to install some required packages on your server with the following command: